KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // it's sound like this person has a lack of something
 // untolerant against attack
 // untolerant against case sensitive
-// untolerant will reduce the income of the compagny by spending debugging times, supports, etc... and finally a wast of money.
+// untolerant will reduce the income of the compagny by spending debugging times, supports, etc... and finally a wast of money. that's ineffiecient!
 // all that things will produce a bad experience of the customers
 // many of these people try to exaggerated an aspect of an implementation to
 // put in front there skills and hide good things.